 Hiring freezes and layoffs are often the first steps in planning for economic uncertainty.
 But the downside of this approach is that the work you were hiring staff to do still needs to get done.

-During the Great Recession, 2.1 million Americans were laid off in 2009 alone.
-A study of how 4,700 companies navigated the crisis found that the most successful businesses relied less on layoffs to cut costs and instead focused on operational efficiency.
+During the Great Recession, 2.1 million Americans lost their jobs in 2009 alone.
+A study of how 4,700 companies handled the crisis found that the most successful businesses relied less on layoffs to reduce costs and instead focused on operational efficiency.

 Layoffs Hurt Remaining Workers

-That is just what we saw play out in 2021 as the Great Resignation turned into The Great Burnout.
-As the economy recovered from the pandemic, workers were burned out from overwork and quit, and companies struggled to rebuild.
+That is precisely what we saw play out in 2021, as the Great Resignation evolved into The Great Burnout.
+As the economy recovered from the pandemic, workers were burned out from overwork and quit, and companies struggled to rebuild their workforce.

 Layoff Alternative: Delegate

-A three-year study of knowledge worker productivity by London Business School professor Julian Birkinshaw and author Jordan Cohen published in Harvard Business Review found that most employees spend a lot of time on unimportant work.
+A three-year study of knowledge worker productivity by London Business School professor Julian Birkinshaw and author Jordan Cohen, published in Harvard Business Review, found that most employees spend a significant amount of time on non-essential tasks.

 "We've spent the past three years studying how knowledge workers can become more productive and found that the answer is simple: Eliminate or delegate unimportant tasks and replace them with value-added ones," the authors said.
 "Our research indicates that knowledge workers spend a great deal of their time—an average of 41 percent—on discretionary activities that offer little personal satisfaction and could be handled competently by others."

-The research jibes with another study that found executives spend about 16 hours a week, or 40 percent of the work week, on "day-to-day tasks."
+The research aligns with another study that found executives spend about 16 hours a week, or 40 percent of their workweek, on "day-to-day tasks."

 For high-level executives, the problem is worse, according to Bill Trenchard, multi-startup founder and investor at First Round Capital.